ryancomia/sc-exercise/README.md

 Assumes:

-      Docker DOCKER_USER | DOCKER_PASS has been stored into Github Secrets
+      Docker access keys DOCKER_USER | DOCKER_PASS has been stored into Github Secrets

 Steps:
 1. clone the repository and switch directory